 If we have followed the culture in bifurcating the psychological and procreative functions of sex, then whatever else we’re doing, we are being, in the strictest and technical sense, unbiblical.

-Let me pause in this line of reasoning and make it clear where I am not going with it.
+Let me pause at this point to make it clear where I am not going with this line of reasoning.
 I am not trying to argue that contraception is wrong.
-I am not trying to argue that God wants us not to have sex unless it’s to make babies, or that intentionally non-procreative sex is sin.
-I have many friends, Christian and non-Christian alike, who have not had children, some for health reasons, some, tragically, because they could not conceive, others by choice, others still by some personal combination of these reasons.
-If what I have written adds pain to an already painful circumstance, or guilt to couples who have nothing to feel guilty about, this post will have pitifully failed in what it’s trying to do.
+I am not trying to argue that God wants us not to have sex unless it’s to make babies, or that it's a sin to have sex that is intentionally non-procreative.
+I have many friends, Christian and non-Christian alike, who have not had children, some for health reasons, some, tragically, because they could not conceive, others by choice, others still by some personal combination of the above.
+If what I have written adds pain to an already painful circumstance, or guilt to couples who have nothing to feel guilty about, this post will have failed pitifully in what it’s trying to do.

-Whatever else it is, the Song of Songs is a fertility poem, and if modern readers like us overlook all the implied references to the fertility of this couple, it is only because we have learned to think that making love and making babies are two fundamentally different activities.
+Whatever else it is, the Song of Songs is an epithalamion, an ancient near eastern fertility poem, and if modern readers like us overlook all the thinly-veiled references to the fertility of this couple, it is only because we have learned to think that making love and making babies are two fundamentally different activities.

 Again, to be clear: I am not meaning to argue that Christians who marry must have children, or that there is anything wrong when married Christians have non-procreative sex, whether its because they’re using contraception, or for some other reason.